 Where streets, utilities, and structures currently exist below the 100-year floodplain, the BCWMC encourages the cities to remove these features from the floodplain as development or redevelopment allows.

-The BCWMC requires that projects within the floodplain maintain no net loss in floodplain storage and no increase in flood level at any point along the trunk system.)
+The BCWMC requires that projects within the floodplain maintain no net loss in floodplain storage and no increase in flood level at any point along the trunk system.
 No increase in flood level will be managed to at least a precision of 0.00 feet.

 The BCWMC prohibits expansion of existing non-conforming land uses/structures within the floodplain unless they are fully flood-proofed in accordance with codes and regulations.

-See Section 8.0 for Utility Crossings and Bridges and other requirements.
+Utility Crossings and Bridges, and other requirements are described in Section 8.0.

 Accessory structures such as sheds, gazebos, fences, etc. must adhere to local regulations.
 These structures will not be reviewed by the BCWMC unless they impact creek flows or flood elevations.